Available languages

 Hobart

 We spend three nights in Tasmania's vibrant capital city!
-In your free time you can explore Hobarts pubs and restaurants.
-Walk along the waterfront area and around historic Battery Point and Salamanca area.
+In your free time you can explore Hobarts pubs and restaurants with ample options to suit your budget and tastes, all within walking distance from your hotel.

 Overnight Hobart Travelodge Hotel